-Customers whose living arrangements do not allow them to get long-term care services only get the acute care services listed in MA301.
+Customers whose living arrangements do not allow them to get long-term care services only get the limited ALTCS service package described in MA301.

 When there is a change to a customer's living arrangement that allows for long-term care services to be approved, the long term care services start the date of the change.

-These changes include moving to a different facility, the current facility becoming certified, registered with AHCCCS, or a contracting with the program contractor.
+These changes may include any of the following:

+- The customer moves home; - The customer moves to a different facility; or - The current facility becomes certified, gets registered with AHCCCS, or contracts with a program contractor.

-If the ALTCS customer is only eligible for acute care services, income eligibility is determined using either the:
+When the ALTCS customer is only eligible for the limited ALTCS service package, income eligibility is determined using either the:

-- Gross Income Test; or - Net Income Test.
+- Gross Income Test: or - Net Income Test.